 Experts agree that the course of IPF can be unpredictable.

-If you’re experiencing shortness of breath or have any of the other signs of IPF, make an appointment with your doctor for a physical exam.
-They may refer you to a pulmonologist — a lung specialist who can evaluate X-rays, breathing tests, heart tests, biopsies, and blood oxygen level tests.
+If you’re experiencing shortness of breath or have any of the other symptoms of IPF, make an appointment with your doctor for a physical exam.
+They may refer you to a pulmonologist — a lung specialist who can evaluate:

 You may want to answer the following questions before your appointment so you can give your doctor a better picture of your medical history: